 8.2.2 MSGin5G UE De-Registration

+This procedure is used by MSGin5G UE to perform de-registration or registration hold.
 By de-registering, the MSGin5G UE informs the MSGin5G Server that it wishes to terminate its association with the MSGin5G Server.
+By performing registration hold, the MSGin5G UE informs the MSGin5G Server that it anticipates registering again.

-NOTE 1: De-registration implies that Client Triggering Information and the Client Communication Availability Information are no longer valid.
+NOTE 1: Both de-registration and registration hold imply that Client Triggering Information and the Client Communication Availability Information are no longer valid.

-The procedure assumes that the MSGin5G UE is responsible for initiating the de-registration from the MSGin5G Server.
-The signalling flow for MSGin5G UE de-registration is illustrated in figure 8.2.2-1.
+The procedure assumes that the MSGin5G UE is responsible for initiating the de-registration or registration hold from the MSGin5G Server.
+The signalling flow for MSGin5G UE de-registration procedure is illustrated in figure 8.2.2-1.

 Pre-conditions: